-Buying a new mobile home means you get to completely customize your experience.
-The design, finishes, and layout of your unit will be handpicked by you and nobody else, ensuring total satisfaction.
+Buying new means that you get to completely customize your mobile home.
+The design, finishes, and layout of your mobile home will be handpicked by you and nobody else, ensuring total satisfaction.

-When you buy new, you get to select from many mobile home parks in your community, as long as they have available space for your home.
+When you buy new, you have a lot of community options to choose from.
+You can be very selective when exploring mobile home parks, as long as they have available space for your home.
 By eliminating focus on the home itself, you can pick a park with the ideal amenities for your lifestyle, including pools, nature and social activities.

 Naturally, purchasing a new mobile home will cost you more than buying an existing home from a private seller.
 If budget is your primary concern, you may get more for your money buying used.

 Con #2: More Complex